AAVSOnet

 Acknowledgements

-We gratefully acknowledge the support of Diffraction Limited/SBIG (furnishing cameras, filter wheel, spectrographs, and copies of MaxIm DL); DC3 Dreams (providing ACP and ACP Scheduler); the Tzec Maun Foundation (providing telescopes and mounts on long-term loan); QHY (supplying cameras and filter wheels); QSI Corp (providing cameras); Software Bisque (supplying software); Pierre de Ponthiere (supplying LesveDome); Steve Beckwith (supplying FocusMax); Astrodon (supplying filters); MoonLite (providing focusers and service); and Moonglow (providing all-sky cameras and service).
+We gratefully acknowledge the support of Diffraction Limited/SBIG (furnishing cameras, filter wheel, spectrographs, and copies of MaxIm DL); DC3 Dreams (providing ACP and ACP Scheduler); the Tzec Maun Foundation (providing telescopes and mounts on long-term loan); QHY (supplying cameras and filter wheels); QSI Corp (providing cameras); Software Bisque (supplying software); Pierre de Ponthiere (supplying LesveDome); Steve Beckwith (supplying FocusMax); Astrodon (supplying filters); MoonLite (providing focusers and service); Moonglow (providing all-sky cameras and service); and the Mittelman Family Foundation.
 Without this kind of vendor support, AAVSOnet would not be a reality.

 We also gratefully acknowledge the impactful contributions of several major financial donors, including Richard Berry (who contributed BSM-Berry in honor of Martin Bruce Berry); John CentalaDick Post; and Bob Stine (who contributed BSM-Hamren in honor of Merle R. Hamren).
 Thanks to their generous support, AAVSOnet has been able to flourish and grow.